daksheshtalaviya/open-weather-sdk/README.md

 # Open Weather SDK

 The Open Weather SDK is a Swift library that provides functionality to retrieve weather information from an API.
 It allows you to get the current weather for a given location, as well as the weather forecast for a specified number of days.
+#
+- [WeatherApp](https://github.com/daksheshtalaviya/open-weather-sdk/tree/main/WeatherApp) is used for demo.
+- [WeatherSDK](https://github.com/daksheshtalaviya/open-weather-sdk/tree/main/WeatherSDK) is used for SDK.
+#
 - [Features](#features)
 - [Installation](#installation)
 - [Requirements](#requirements)